NeoGranular/lanyon/_posts/2017-01-05-martial-god-chapter-01-68.md

 Xu Yuchang also felt queer since Xiao Qin had also disappeared.
 He made a few guesses but was never able to gather the courage to look into it, and he also pretended not to know anything.

+Tl: The title of this chapter and the previous one makes one complete idiom.